 PS 274, The New American Academy at Roberto Clemente State Park opened in September 2013.
 P.S.
 274 serves students from Pre-K through 2nd grade, most of whom live in the school’s district of residence, Community School District 09.
 P.S.
 274 will add a grade each year to reach the full span of Pre-K through 5th.
 For more information about the school please contact us at 718-901-9703 or at Mrg@thenewamericanacademy.org

-Overview and Rationale: PS 274 will be based upon The New American Academy model.
-Developed at Harvard’s Urban Superintendents Program (USP) by a cohort of six high-achieving principals (our lead applicant among them) the TNAA model draws upon research-based best practices from across the globe, and has been implemented with great success at P.S.
+Overview and Rationale: PS 274 is based upon The New American Academy model.
+Developed at Harvard’s Urban Superintendents Program (USP) by a cohort of six high-achieving principals the TNAA model draws upon research-based best practices from across the globe, and has been implemented with great success at P.S.
 770, a NYCDOE district school in Crown Heights, Brooklyn.

 The TNAA model is predicated upon the idea that student achievement is directly tied to the quality of teacher instruction.
 It is only by attracting, developing, and retaining skilled and talent teachers that significant educational progress can be made.
 As described by a recent McKinsey (2010) study: